The main difference between cuddle and snuggle is that while cuddling is a warm and platonic show of affection, snuggle has romantic undertones.

 2) Platonic or romantic?

 Snuggle has a romantic, intimate connotation, a snuggle is usually shared by lovers or romantic partners.
 Conversely, a cuddle usually carries a platonic connotation.
-It is usually shared by a mother and her child, between pets and their human parents, between friends.
+It is usually shared by a mother and her child, between pets and their human parents, and between friends.
 Even lovers can embrace each other in cuddles.

 While lovers or partners can cuddle and snuggle.
 When it comes to platonic relationships, they cuddle not snuggle as snuggle has a romantic connotation.